-For a unique getaway, hop on board one of these scenic train rides!
+For a unique getaway, hop onboard one of the best scenic train rides in the US!

-- Arkansas & Missouri Railroad: Take one of three unique trips, from a three-hour excursion from Van Buren to Winslow to a daytrip from Springdale to Van Buren.
+- Arkansas & Missouri Railroad: Take one of three unique trips, from a three-hour excursion from Van Buren to Winslow to a day trip from Springdale to Van Buren.
 This railroad still operates as both a passenger and freight line, through the Ozark Mountains and into the Arkansas River Basin.
 Journey through river valleys, traverse high trestles and a quarter-mile tunnel while your conductor shares intriguing stories of the region’s rich history.

 - California Zephyr: Known as one of the best train rides in the USA, this Amtrak-owned line shuttles passengers from Chicago to San Francisco with stops in Omaha, Denver and Salt Lake City.
 Retrace the trail pioneers took when settling the American West in search of California’s gold mine!
 While 52 hours (one way) may not be some travelers ideal vacation, you’ll see the plains of the Midwest, the Rocky Mountains and the Sierra Nevadas!

 - Cape Cod Central Railroad: Travel from Hyannis to Buzzards Bay with a stop in the darling town of Sandwich on this beautiful seaside ride.
 Take in sand dunes, salt marshes and Cape Cod Bay from your seat before traveling down the Cape Cod Canal.
 This coastal New England rail ride is especially stunning in autumn when you can take in the fall foliage!

 - Cass Scenic Railway: This railroad operates within the West Virginia state park of the same name.
 The 11 miles of railroad originally brought timber from the mountains to the mills in Cass.
 Today, visitors enjoy the restored logging town at one end of the train ride and Bald Knob Overlook at the other.